 All applications will be reviewed and selected by our selection panel.
 The applications will be assessed through a merit-based process based on the selection criteria as outlined here.

 The AVYLD will typically selects 20 delegates (10 from Australia and 10 from Vietnam) but up to 30 individuals to attend the Dialogue.
 The final number of delegates in attendance may slightly vary due to the quality of applications, visa and unforeseen logistics issues.

-Shortlisted applicants will be notified in between December 2016 to January 2017.
+Shortlisted applicants will be notified in between December 2018 and February 2019.

 Yes.
 As the application round is highly competitive, we do expect to turn down many qualified candidates.
 There is no limit to the number of times an applicant submits a form to future dialogues, in fact, we highly encourage you to re-apply to future dialogues and show us what you’ve achieved!